NHSDigital/fdp-react-design-system/src/components/DataVisualisation/charts/SPC/SPCChart/logic/Understanding-Variation-with-Shewart-Charts.md

 the SD on a flipchart and asked her if this is what she used to calculate the three sigma control limits.
 She said “Yes, that is what I was told to use.”
 I then proceed to politely tell her that the control limits on her charts were wrong.
 The UCL and LCL would either be too wide or too narrow if she used the SD of the data.
 She got a very strange look on her face, was quiet for a moment, then burst out, “But this means I have been giving the charts to the senior management team and to the board!
 What am I going to do?”
 I asked her if anyone had ever noticed or commented on the fact that the limits were not properly calculated.
 She responded, “No.” I suggested that she learn how to make the charts correctly with SPC software (she was merely using Excel with no SPC add-on software that properly computes sigma limits) and then submit the correct charts to the senior management team and board the next time around.
 She still looked a little perplexed, however.
 She was concerned that she would lose credibility with the management team when they found out the charts were wrong.
 I told her that unless she tells them that her original charts had the wrong limits it does not sound like anyone on the board or the senior management team had sufficient grounding in Shewhart charts to actually discern that the charts were different.
 I told her to let me know how it went when she showed them the correct charts.
 She wrote back and said that no one asked any questions.

 6. API develops methods, works with leaders

 and teams, and provides education and training to help organizations improve their products and services and to build their capability for ongoing improvement.
 The principals of API have worked in industrial, educational, health, and social service settings.
 They have worked extensively with Dr. Deming and provided support

 for his 4-day seminars.
 They have written a number of key books on QI including The Improvement Guide (Langley, Moen, Nolan, Nolan, Norman, & Provost, 2009), Quality Improvement Through Planned Experimentation (Moen, Nolan, & Provost, 2012), and The Health Care Data Guide (Provost & Murray, 2011).

 7. When Dr. Ray Carey and I first started teaching control chart applications to healthcare professionals in 1992, we taught the traditional list of seven control charts.
 In 1995, we wrote a book that described these seven charts and their use (Carey & Lloyd, 2001).
 In December, 2002, Dr. Carey and I taught a minicourse and two workshops on control charts at the 14th National Forum on Quality Improvement in Health Care sponsored by the IHI.
 This was the first time in the 12 years that we had been teaching for the IHI that we reduced the number of charts we taught from seven to five.
 The sessions were well received, and the participants found the more simplified approach to be appealing.
 The two charts we dropped were the X-bar and R chart and the np-chart.
 Our reasoning for doing this was that the X-bar and S chart can be used in any situation that calls for the X-bar and R chart (when the subgroup is greater than 2).
 The np-chart, which is a count of the number of defectives, requires equal subgroup sizes (i.e., the denominators), which do not happen very often in healthcare settings.
 The p-chart can be used effectively, however, in any situation where an np-chart could be used.
 If there are equal subgroup sizes then the p-chart will have straight control limits.
 If, on the other hand, the measure has unequal subgroups then the p-chart will have what is known as “stair-step” control limits.
 In this case, the control limits are different for each data point.
 The closer in size the denominators the smaller the

 “steps” between each of the control limits.
 If there are large differences between the denominators the “steps” will be greater between the individual data points.

 8. I wrote a commentary in JAMA a few years ago titled “A Matter of Time” (Lloyd & Goldmann, 2009) highlighting how clinicians, researchers, patients, and improvement specialists all have very different views of time.
 To these four categories I could add management time, which focuses on monthly aggregates of data.

 9. The control chart examples presented in this chapter have been developed to demonstrate the five different charts.
 The substantive importance of the various charts is not the focus of this chapter.
 The charts have been developed for heuristic purposes, and the clinical or operational impacts of the indicators presented on the charts are not the primary objective in this chapter.
 Analysis and interpretation of control charts are addressed in Chapter 10.

 10. The idea for creating this table came from

 Dr. James Benneyan of Northeastern University in Boston.
 In a paper titled “Design, Use, and Preferences of Statistical Control Charts for Clinical Process Improvement” (September 16,2001), he used a table to summarize the various charts.
 After reading this paper, I realized that the table was something I had not used to summarize the control charts.
 I believe a table format works nicely to augment the utility of the decision tree shown in Figure 9-12 and the textual details.
 Dr. Benneyan has written extensively on the topic of control charts in health care and I would encourage readers to review his work.
-He can be reached at the following address: MIME Department, 334 Snell Engineering Center, Northeastern University, Boston, MA 02115; phone 617-373-2975; email benneyan@coe.neu.edu.
+He can be reached at the following address: MIME Department, 334 Snell Engineering Center, Northeastern University, Boston, MA 02115; phone 617-373-2975; email <benneyan@coe.neu.edu>.

 11. There are many good examples of how people have ignored special causes when they first occurred and then decided to deal with them when they popped up again.
 The terrorist attacks on our nation on September 11,2001 provide a classic example.
 Several years prior to 9/11 the World Trade Center was bombed by terrorists.
 Although this seemed to draw the nations attention for a while, interest in this special cause soon faded into the “old news” category and steps were not taken to extricate the factors that led to the special cause.
 The conditions for 9/11 were still existing within our system.
 The September 11 special cause, however, generated a completely different reaction.
 Our nation mobilized not only to investigate the special cause but also take steps to literally try to eliminate the origin of the special cause.
 Every day there are stories in the news that should prompt a discussion as to whether the event is a special cause or part of a common cause system.
 All too often, however, we overreact to a special cause and want to change the system without fully investigating the reasons why it occurred.
 Other times, however, we ignore a special cause and “hope” that it will not happen again.
 Hope is not a plan.
 Knowing how to appropriately react to common and special causes is a much better approach than hoping a special cause will not pop up again.

 Answers to the Chapter 9 Exercises

 This section provides the answers to the exercises presented earlier in this chapter.
 The first (EXERCISE 9-1) deals with differentiating defectives from defects.
 EXERCISE 9 2 provides indicators that could be placed on either an X-bar and S chart or an XmR chart.
 The answers to these two exercises are shown here.

 EXERCISE 9-1 Defective or defect?
 You make the call!
+(Answers)
-(Answers) Indicator	Defective (Classification)	Defect (Count)
+Indicator Defective (Classification) Defect (Count)

 1. Number of accidents per 1,000 employee days *
 2. Number of errors per 25 food trays  *
 3. Percentage of AMI patients receiving aspirin within *  24 hours of arrival in the ED
 4. Percentage of inpatient deaths each month *
 5. Number of surgical complications per 1,000 surgeries *  performed
 6. Proportion of hand hygiene observations done incorrectly *
 7. Number of falls per 1,000 patient days *
 8. Number of medication errors per 10,000 doses dispensed  *

 EXERCISE 9-2 You make the call: Is it an X-bar and S chart or XmR chart?
+(Answers)
-(Answers) Indicator	XBarandS Chart	XmR (1 Chart)
+Indicator XBarandS Chart XmR (1 Chart)
-Time to clean an inpatient room (in minutes)		* Patient satisfaction scores for subgroups of 15 patients in the outpatient clinic	* Average turnaround time for all STAT labs done each day		* Cost for each normal delivery
+Time to clean an inpatient room (in minutes)  * Patient satisfaction scores for subgroups of 15 patients in the outpatient clinic* Average turnaround time for all STAT labs done each day  * Cost for each normal delivery
-A diabetic patient's 3x a day blood sugar readings	* Average length of stay for a subgroup of 20 ICU patients		* The distance (in feet) that a sample of 10 knee replacement patients can walk in 15 seconds	*
+A diabetic patient's 3x a day blood sugar readings* Average length of stay for a subgroup of 20 ICU patients  * The distance (in feet) that a sample of 10 knee replacement patients can walk in 15 seconds*

 The final (EXERCISE 9*3) brings together the key issues related to selecting the most appropriate Shewhart chart for different measurement situations.
 In this exercise, the subgroup, type of data, and type of chart all need to be specified.
 Depending on how you interpret the wording describing the situations in Exercise 9-3, you might think that a type of chart other than that I have listed could be selected.
 A key leaning point for this exercise is that slight changes to the wording of the situation could lead you to selecting a different chart.
 For example, take a close look at situations 8 and 11 in Exercise 9-3.
 The wording for situation 8 points you to select a p-chart because they decided to focus on patients who had to wait more than 30 minutes.
 Even though they had variables data (i.e., time) they basically turned it into attributes data because of the 30-minute target.
 They have taken the more powerful form of data (variables data) and relegated it to a binomial condition, over 30 minutes and under 30 minutes.
 They will never understand the true variation in wait time.
 What is the longest wait?
 You have no idea.
 All we know is that a certain percentage of patients had to wait more than 30 minutes.
 The longest wait could be 31 minutes or 13,184 minutes.
 The more appropriate approach is found in situation 11.
 Here they are taking a sample of eight patients each day and recording their actual wait times.
 The chart of preference in this situation is the X-bar and S chart.
 We will now have the average wait time for a given day and the SD from this average.
 We can lay a separate line of the chart showing the target of 30 minutes.
 This gives us much more information about the process variation and how capable it is of achieving the target, which cannot be determined by using the p-chart.
 The final aspect